KGB33/AdventOfCode2020/README.md

 # DataTypes

+## Maps

+Maps are automatically passed by reference in Go.
+I used this in combination with the set implementation described below to keep track of the possible bags in day 7 part 1.

+## Structs

+You can add a `String()` method to a struct that will automatically be called when converting to a string.
+This is similar to `__str__` in python.

 ## Set

 There is no `set` datatype in Go.
 However, the keys in a map must be unique,